Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Circular Quantum Dot

 Having carried out this programme, we can now order the eigenvalues in increasing value.
 We do this to mimic the result we would have achieved had we not recognized that the matrix is diagonal in $\ell$ (as will be the case with the square geometry).
 The eigenvalue results for a few values of $\gamma$ are shown in Fig.~\ref{circular_eigen}, and show in all cases plateaus (i.e. degenerate levels) separated by regions in which the energies increase to the next plateau.
 The number of points from the start of one plateau to the start of the next plateau is essentially $\gamma$.

-The so-called ``plateaus'' are not degenerate to infinite precision, but they are degenerate to the precision of our computer (16 digit accuracy).
+The so-called ``plateaus'' are actually not degenerate to infinite precision, but they are degenerate to the precision of our computer (16-digit accuracy).
 These plateaus appear to be the Landau levels, originally infinitely degenerate, but now with a degeneracy of order $\gamma$, and in practice less.
-The increase in eigenvalues towards the end of the plateau regions is indicative that these eigenfunctions can feel the edge of the confining potential, and these are usually referred to as ``edge states'', because, as we shall see, their probability density is concentrated there.
+The increase in eigenvalues towards the end of the plateau regions is indicative that these eigenfunctions can feel the edge of the confining potential, and for this reason they are usually referred to as ``edge states'' because, as we shall see, their probability density is concentrated there.
 One might ask, where have the rest of the (originally) infinite states in a given Landau level gone?
 Fig.~\ref{circular_eigen} gives the impression that there were $\gamma$ such states, and about three quarters of them have remained degenerate, while the remaining one quarter have had their energies elevated due to the edge.

-A clue that this interpretation is incorrect arises from something barely discernible on this plot, which is that the increase in eigenvalues at the ends of the plateaus become increasingly less smooth for successive plateaus.
+A clue that this interpretation is incorrect arises from something barely discernible on this plot but clearly visible in the inset, which is that the increase in eigenvalues at the ends of the plateaus become increasingly less smooth for successive plateaus.
 The reason for this is made clear in Fig.~(\ref{circular_eigen_ell}a), where now the energy levels are plotted as a function of $\ell$.
 Again we emphasize that we are fortunate that this is possible here, because different matrices were diagonalized for individual values of $\ell$.
-In Fig.~(\ref{circular_eigen_ell}b) we show the same energy levels vs. $r_\ell/a \equiv \sqrt{|\ell|/\gamma}$, to show how the maximum in the wave function moves towards the edge as $\ell$ increases (with the cautionary proviso that $r_\ell$ represents the maximum only for cases well away from the wall -- which is why $r_\ell/a$ ends up exceeding unity in this plot --- but the qualitative trend is correctly portrayed).
-Figure~(\ref{circular_eigen_ell}) illustrates that the eigenenergies are smoothly increasing when plotted vs. $\ell$.
-The raggedness that exists in Fig.~(\ref{circular_eigen}) is due to the toggling back and forth between edges states of similar energy from the various Landau levels, uniquely identified in Fig.~(\ref{circular_eigen_ell}) [(and not in Fig.~(\ref{circular_eigen})].
-The Landau levels are distinct and clear, except now they carry on indefinitely, to the left in Fig.~(\ref{circular_eigen_ell}a), and to the right in Fig.~(\ref{circular_eigen_ell}b).